i-sajidahmed/technical_challenge/README.md

 # DevOps Technical Challenge
 Requirements of project is to support microservices architecture consisting of frontend, backend and PostgreSQL database.

 ***I have chosen the tools/services with balance between ease of operations, maintenance and costs associated with the tools and services.
-I have opted for mostly for open source tools to reduce the costs and dependency on vendors.***
+I have opted mostly for open source tools to reduce the costs and dependency on vendors.***

 ## Infrastructure Platform
 For infrastructure platform, I choose AWS as it has more regions and availability zones and it provides numerous services and intuitive UI when compared with other cloud providers.